MohammedLatif2/blog-indexer/README.md

 You can use the project `docker-compose.yml` file to start an instance of Elasticsearch with Kibana useful for testing the app, or even tune it for production use:

     docker-compose up

+## TODO

+- Embed templates and static files inside binary
+- Option to skip initial indexing
+- Use environment variable for Dockerimage